The Valley of Dry Bones, 1-28

 37:7 So I prophesied as I was commanded.
 There was a sound when I prophesied—I heard a rattling, and the bones came together, bone to bone.
 37:8 As I watched, I saw tendons on them, then muscles appeared, and skin covered over them from above, but there was no breath in them.

-Eze 37:9 Then he said to me, “Prophesy to the breath; prophesy, son of man, and say to it, ‘This is what the Sovereign LORD says: Come from the four winds, O breath, and breathe into these slain, that they may live.’ ” 37:10 So I prophesied as I was commanded, and the breath came into them; they lived and stood on their feet, an extremely great army.
+37:9 He said to me, “Prophesy to the breath,—prophesy, son of man—and say to the breath: ‘This is what the sovereign LORD says: Come from the four winds, O breath, and breathe on these corpses so that they may live.’ ” 37:10 So I prophesied as I was commanded, and the breath came into them; they lived and stood on their feet, an extremely great army.

 the Gospel amongst the Jews, during the course of a message based upon Ezekiel 37:1-10, C.H.
 Spurgeon said:-

 ‘Israel is now blotted out from the map of nations; her sons are scattered far and wide; her daughters mourn beside all the rivers of the earth.
 Her sacred song is hushed; no king reigns in Jerusalem; she bringeth forth no governors among her tribes.
 But she is to be restored; she is to be restored “as from the dead.”
 When her own sons have given up all hope of her, then is God to appear for her.
 She is to be reorganized; her scattered bones are to be brought together.